SpacehuhnTech/SimpleCLI/README.md

 ### Templates

 With a little trick, this library enables you to give a command or argument multiple names.
-- A comma `,` separates multiple names.
+- A comma (`,`) separates multiple names.
-- The `/` declares everything after it as optional (until the next comma, or the end of the string).
+- A forward slash (`/`) declares that everything after it is optional (until the next comma, or the end of the string).

-You can also combine those together.
+You can combine them together.

-**This means you can not use `,` and `/` inside a command or argument name!**
+**This means a command or argument name should not use `,` and `/` as a part of the regular name!**
-These characters will always be interpreted as a separator!
+These characters will always be interpreted as a separator.

 Here are some examples: